John Clayton Allen

 John Clayton Allen (February 14, 1860 – January 12, 1939) was an American politician who represented Illinois in the United States House of Representatives from 1925 to 1933.

 Early life and education

 Allen was born in Hinesburg, Vermont, in 1860, the son of John H. Allen and Elizabeth Burns Allen.
 He attended the common schools and Beeman Academy, New Haven, Vermont.
+Allen's father served as a first lieutenant in the 14th Vermont Infantry of the Union Army during the American Civil War.

 Career

 Allen moved to Lincoln, Nebraska, in 1881, and to McCook, Nebraska, in 1886.
 He engaged in mercantile pursuits at both places.
 He was a member of the McCook City Council 1887-1889; mayor of McCook, Nebraska in 1890; and Secretary of State of Nebraska 1891-1895.

 Allen moved to Monmouth, Illinois, in 1896 and became president of the John C. Allen Co. department store and of the People's National Bank of Monmouth.
 He served as member of the State normal school board from 1917 to 1927 and was elected as a Republican to the Sixty-ninth and to the three succeeding Congresses, from March 4, 1925 to March 3, 1933.
 He was an unsuccessful candidate for reelection in 1932 to the Seventy-third Congress and for election in 1934 to the Seventy-fourth Congress.
 After leaving Congress, he resumed his former business pursuits in Monmouth, Illinois.